A phase inversion benchmark for multiscale multiphase flows: Introduction

 \section{Introduction}

-The physical validation or verification of CFD tools devoted to multiphase flows and non miscible fluids, (by non-miscible we mean that interfaces remain sharp), is a major concern.
-A lot of work was carried out in the 90s to validate interface tracking algorithms in cases where the velocity field is given analytically \cite{Rider} \cite{Rudman}.
+The physical validation or verification of numerical codes devoted to multiphase flows and immiscible fluids (by immiscible we mean that interfaces remain sharp) is a major concern of modern CFD.
+A lot of work was carried out since the 1990s to validate interface-tracking algorithms in cases where the velocity field is given analytically \cite{Rider,Rudman}.
 Comparisons have also been achieved with available experiments or predictions of linear stability theories \cite{WebTestCase}.
-However, in almost all of these situations, the topology of the interface is rather simple and the flow problem lies in a single multiphase characteristics such as the continuity of stresses across the interface with the two-phase Poiseuille flow \cite{Benkenida}, the Laplace law \cite{Popinet}, the oscillation modes of a free surface \cite{Prosperetti3} \cite{Popinet}, the head-on coalescence of two drops \cite{Ashgriz} \cite{Tanguy}, the dam break problem \cite{Martin} or the break-up of a low-velocity round jet due to the Rayleigh-Plateau instability \cite{Delteil} to mention just a few.
+However, in these situations, the topology of the interface is simple and the flow problem involves {a single scale and a single physical effect} such as the continuity of stresses across the interface with the two-phase Poiseuille flow \cite{Benkenida}, the Laplace law for a spherical or circular drop\cite{Popinet}, the oscillation modes of a free surface in the linear regime\cite{Prosperetti3,Popinet}, the head-on coalescence of two drops \cite{Ashgriz,Tanguy}, or the break-up of a low-velocity round jet due to the Rayleigh-Plateau instability \cite{Delteil} to mention just a few.